derekzhang79/identity-frontend/README.md

 Install the local configuration file from s3:

 ```
+mkdir -p /etc/gu
 aws s3 cp --profile identity s3://gu-identity-frontend-private/DEV/identity-frontend.conf /etc/gu
 ```

+**Note**: If you do not have Janus access to Identity, we can grant your team specific access, which means you would substitute `--profile identity` with e.g. `--profile membership`.

 ## Running the application